junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 <br>

 Lucifer wanders into the library, following Sam like a dog on leash.
 His head lowered, his look sheepish.
-The delusion of obedience can almost fool anyone who doesn't him.
+The delusion of obedience can almost fool anyone who doesn't know him.
 But the hunters and the angel in the room know better than be deceived.

-He opens his mouth, stretch his tongue, but no sound comes out.
+He opens his mouth, stretching his tongue, but no sound comes out.
 That "shut up" command is such a charm, they should have that always on default setting.

 "Okay, where are we?"
 Dean takes a step toward the Devil, just so he could stand right in front of Cas.
 "A little catch-up to do."